The easiest way to apply is online. You can set up self service at the same time. Then you’ll be ready to manage your child support online.

 Set up self service

-- set up a myGov account if you don’t already have one, and
+- Set up a myGov account if you don’t already have one.

-- sign in to myGov and start a Child Support online account
+- Sign in to myGov and select Child Support online account.

 Fill in the online Application for child support assessment.

-If you’re a non-parent carer, use the Application for child support assessment - Non-parent carer instead.
+If you’re a non-parent carer, use the Application for child support assessment - Non-parent carer.